 - Which functions can be minimized in polynomial time?

 - Beyond convex functions

 - Submodular functions

 - Not convex, ... but "equivalent" to convex functions

 - Usually defined on $\{0,1\}^n$

 - Extension to continuous domains

-- Preprint available on arXiv
+- Preprint available on ArXiv, second version (Bach, 2015)

 Submodularity (almost) everywhere Clustering